Stochastic Processes with Expected Stopping Time: Markov Chains

-The results of Lemma~\ref{lem:pos-to-exact},~\ref{lem:exact-to-A}~and~\ref{lem:markov-to-pos} establish Theorem~\ref{thm:exact-hard}. \begin{longversion} The reduction in Lemma~\ref{lem:markov-to-pos} can easily be adapted to show that the Markov reachability${}^{=}$ problem can be reduced to the Skolem problem and thus these problems are inter-reducible with Problem~A${}^{=}$ (the adaptation is to replace $\widetilde{P}_{n+1,n+3}$ by an arbitrary nonzero value, which has no effect on the value of the powers of $\widetilde{P}$). \end{longversion} \begin{shortversion} The reduction in Lemma~\ref{lem:markov-to-pos} can easily be adapted to show that the Markov reachability${}^{=}$ problem can be reduced to the Skolem problem and thus these problems are inter-reducible with Problem~A${}^{=}$. \end{shortversion}
+The results of Lemma~\ref{lem:pos-to-exact},~\ref{lem:exact-to-A}~and~\ref{lem:markov-to-pos} establish Theorem~\ref{thm:exact-hard}.
+The reduction in Lemma~\ref{lem:markov-to-pos} can easily be adapted to show that the Markov reachability${}^{=}$ problem can be reduced to the Skolem problem and thus these problems are inter-reducible with Problem~A${}^{=}$ (the adaptation is to replace $\widetilde{P}_{n+1,n+3}$ by an arbitrary nonzero value, which has no effect on the value of the powers of $\widetilde{P}$).

-\begin{theorem} The Skolem problem, Problem~A${}^{=}$, and the Markov reachability${}^{=}$ problem are inter-reducible. \end{theorem}
+\begin{thm} The Skolem problem, Problem~A${}^{=}$, and the Markov reachability${}^{=}$ problem are inter-reducible. \end{thm}